Ada-Developers-Academy/daily-curriculum/week08/friday/retro.md

 1. What worked well
 2. What didn't work well
-3. What could help improve next time
+3. What could you do in the future to improve the workflow

 Group leaders include in your email to Bookis notes from this retro.